-Go to the Settings tab and press your name at the top of the screen to Edit Profile.
+Go to the Settings tab and press your name at the top of the screen to edit your profile.
 You can press the Facebook link to import your existing data from the social network (Facebook owns WhatsApp, hence the easy integration) or enter details manually.

 Sending and receiving messages

 Navigate to the Chats tab and everything should look pretty familiar: a list of people you’re messaging, with the most recent activity at the top.
 Tap any of the names to see your full chat history with that person or group, and to write and send a message.
-Or, press the New Chat button in the top right to choose somebody new to speak to.
+Or, press the New Chat button in the top right (which looks like a pen and notepad) to choose somebody new to speak to.

 Remember, unlike SMS texts, you’ll need an active internet connection to send a message via WhatsApp.
+This could be over Wi-Fi or your cellular data network.
 You can tell a message has sent when it gets a little grey tick next to the timestamp, and a second tick means it’s been received by the target’s device.
 If your chat buddy has read receipts turned on, those ticks will turn blue to indicate they’ve actually seen the message.